 Jenny’s connection with horses and riding is extensive.
 She has trained Arabian show horses, taught amateur riders, and competed up to the National level.
 Jenny’s personal horse is named Kool Kool Kitty—remember the 1960’s Manhatten Transfer song ‘The Boy From New York City’?
 “Ooo wah, ooo wah cool, cool kitty Talkin‘ about the boy from New York City!”
 Kitty has her own theme song!

-Other than hanging out with horses, Jenny enjoys hiking in the Canadian Rockies and snorkeling in the Carribean!
+Other than hanging out with horses, Jenny enjoys hiking in the Canadian Rockies and snorkeling in the Caribbean!

-You ca n find Jess at SRA on Wednesday evenings and every other Saturday.
+You ca n find Jess at SRA on Wednesday evenings.
 Jessica is a longtime volunteer, as well as an instructor at SRA.
 Jessica eagerly began volunteering at SRA in 2003, on her 13th birthday.
 She was attracted to SRA due to her love of horses and her passion has continued to grow with each day spent at the farm.
 Jessica works with the farmers of Montgomery County through her fulltime position of Ag Conservation Specialist for the Montgomery County Conservation District.

 Jeff started as a volunteer at SRA in 2002 as a horse handler and sidewalker.
 He’s been an instructor here since March 2004.
 Jeff is married and has two daughters, both of whom enjoy horses.